krahets/hello-algo/en/docs/chapter_hashing/hash_algorithm.md

 The previous two sections introduced the working principle of hash tables and the methods to handle hash collisions.
 However, both open addressing and chaining can **only ensure that the hash table functions normally when collisions occur, but cannot reduce the frequency of hash collisions**.

 If hash collisions occur too frequently, the performance of the hash table will deteriorate drastically.
-As shown in the Figure 6-8 , for a chaining hash table, in the ideal case, the key-value pairs are evenly distributed across the buckets, achieving optimal query efficiency; in the worst case, all key-value pairs are stored in the same bucket, degrading the time complexity to $O(n)$.
+As shown in Figure 6-8, for a chaining hash table, in the ideal case, the key-value pairs are evenly distributed across the buckets, achieving optimal query efficiency; in the worst case, all key-value pairs are stored in the same bucket, degrading the time complexity to $O(n)$.

 ![Ideal and worst cases of hash collisions](hash_algorithm.assets/hash_collision_best_worst_condition.png){ class="animation-figure" }